Encarnacion v. City of New York

 Each year, the City of New York takes cash and cell phones from thousands of New Yorkers—particularly those who can least afford it—in violation of their constitutional rights.
 This situation is exacerbated by the fact that most people who attempt to retrieve property do not have a lawyer to assist them in trying to compel the City or the prosecutor to act.
 Many claimants give up trying to obtain their property rather than attempting to navigate the system.

 On June 3, 2016, Plaintiffs filed an Amended Complaint.
 On June 8, 2016, Plaintiffs moved for Class Certification.
+On February 12, 2018, the court approved a settlement secured with the City of New York requiring reforms to end this unconstitutional practice.

 In addition to The Bronx Defenders, Plaintiffs are also represented by Boies, Schiller & Flexner LLP.